liampallett/flight-dynamics/README.md

 # flight-dynamics

 Flight dynamics simulator written in Python.
+Use for simple single-stage rockets (such as a hobby rocket).

 ---